-With an increasing number of businesses taking advantage of the contingent workforce and opting to improve their talent acquisition through the utilization of contingent workers, how can organizations improve how competitive they are at engaging contingent workers?
-In this article, we share 5 tips to retaining contingent workers if you are using a Direct Sourcing program.
+As more businesses leverage the contingent workforce to enhance their talent acquisition, how can organizations boost their competitiveness in engaging these workers?
+In this article, we offer 5 tips for retaining contingent workers when using a Direct Sourcing program.

 How do you improve how you retain contingent workers?